Erotemic/timerit/README.rst

 Automatic Import
 ~~~~~~~~~~~~~~~~
 If you want to make ``timerit`` even easier to use interactively, you can move
 the import to the PYTHONSTARTUP_ file.
 If defined, this environment variable
 gives the path to a python script that will be executed just before every
 interactive session.
 For example:

 .. code:: bash

     $ export PYTHONSTARTUP=~/.pythonrc
     $ cat $PYTHONSTARTUP
     import timerit
     $ python
-  Python 3.10.0 (default, Oct 20 2021, 17:23:57) [Clang 12.0.1 ] on linux
-  Type "help", "copyright", "credits" or "license" for more information.
     >>> for _ in timerit:
     ...     sum(range(100000))
     ...
     Timed for: 59 loops, best of 3
         time per loop: best=2.532 ms, mean=3.309 ± 1.0 ms

 Programmatic Use
 ----------------

-The timerit library is also provides a `Timerit` class that's meant to be used
+The timerit library also provides a `Timerit` class that can be used
 programmatically.

 .. code:: python